 Too many people who need disability fail to hire a lawyer for help because they think a lawyer will cost too much.
-The reality is that anyone can afford to hire a disability attorney since there are no up-front costs, and an attorney will not deplete your benefits.
+The reality is that anyone can afford to hire an Orange County disability attorney since there are no up-front costs, and an attorney will not deplete your benefits.
 When you meet with a lawyer for free, you should fully understand their fee structure before you sign anything.
 The following is a general guideline regarding how disability attorneys get paid.

 Many lawyers charge hourly rates, which means even an email or phone call can add to the bill.
 However, like personal injury lawyers, disability lawyers work on what is called a “contingency fee.”
 This means that you pay no fees up front and you pay nothing at all if the attorney is not successful in getting your benefits approved.
 If your benefits do get approved, the lawyer fees come directly from your back-payments from the SSA.
-This means you never pay anything out-of-pocket and you never pay anything if you do not win your claim.
+This means you never pay anything out-of-pocket, and you never pay anything if you do not win your claim.

 How Much of Your Benefits Go to the Attorney?

 Once your claim is successful, your lawyer will get paid a pre-determined percentage of your back benefits.
-You will sign a fee agreement when you hire the attorney, so you should be absolutely sure what percentage they will receive.
+You will sign a fee agreement when you hire the attorney, so you should be sure what percentage they will receive.
 The percentage is limited to 25 percent of your award up to $6,000, with some exceptions regarding federal district court appeals and other complex situations.
 These fees only come out of your past-due benefits.
 If you do not receive an award of any past-due benefits, the lawyer will not receive any fees.

 You never have to write a check to your attorney.
 Instead, the agreement you sign will allow the SSA to pay your attorney directly (based on the agreed-upon percentage) and then pay you the rest of the past-due benefits.